What is the ideal length of a private language lesson?

 My classes with Marek are unique because they usually last between 10 and 20 minutes, depending on the depth of the materials and how involved we become in a discussion.

 Before you scream at your screen, I can honestly say that Marek has been my most committed student over the years.
 From the get-go, I think that these short but regular classes ensured that English would become a habit for him, rather than a drawn out 90-minute chore.

 On the days when we don’t have a lesson, I’m quite convinced that Marek revises his notes.
 He also listens to BBC Radio 4.
 He prefers to read or listen to lesson materials, such as TED talks, just before a lesson so that the content is fresh in his mind.

 I believe that such a routine is ideal for language learners.
-Plenty of input, speaking practice every second day, minimal preparation time and class times which are easily manageable in terms of one’s attention span.
+Plenty of input, speaking practice every second day, minimal preparation time and class lengths which are manageable in terms of one’s attention span.